retro65/sanstale/README.md

 #Sanstale
-undertale fangame written in love2d.
+Undertale (by Toby Fox) fangame written in LÖVE2d.

-I'm not sure if I should continue this because I lost motivation, so I won't be writing any documentation soon.
+This is gonna be continued.

-Feel free to fork this or whatever
+Feel free to fork this